 Concentration on daily tasks thus retaining valued independence

-Relaxation thereby reducing anxiety which is a common feature
+Relaxation thereby reducing fear and anxiety which is a common features

 Motivation, which helps to avoid depressive states

 Short term memory retention

 Socialization, thereby avoiding the tendency for self-isolation and depression.

 Dr Daniel Nightingale conducted extensive research in collaboration with Dr Simon Duff who at the time was based at the University of Liverpool.

 Their scientific based research found that hypnosis can slow down the impacts of dementia, and improve the quality of life for those living with the condition.

 Investigation was undertaken into the effects of hypnosis on people living with dementia and compared this to mainstream health care methods.
 They also looked at how hypnosis compared to a type of group therapy where participants were asked to discuss news and current affairs.

 The research found that people living with dementia who had received hypnosis showed an improvement in 7 key areas over a 9 month research period, and continued benefits seen during a longitudinal study conducted 12 months later.